FatManWalking/plennarylitics/README.md

 # Data Analysis

+## Data Sources
+The Data sources we are using are the plenary protocols from the Bundesregierung.
+We get access to the protocols via an API-Key we got from the Bundesregierung.
+In the current state of the project we don’t use all plenary protocols but only a small amount to test our code.
+This amount of protocols belong to plenary protocols since 26.09.2021.

 ## Preprocessing
 The following steps were taken to preprocess the Data:
 * 1. Extraction of text from the XML Format